Navigation of a Quadratic Potential with Ellipsoidal Obstacles: Numerical Results

 \section{Numerical Results}

-In this section, we compare the performance of our proposed dynamics $g_\textrm{new}$ [c.f. \eqref{our_dynamics}] to the performance of navigation function dynamics $g_\textrm{nav}$ [c.f. \eqref{old_dynamics}] and second order correction dynamics $g_\textrm{old}$ [c.f. \eqref{equ:cdc_dynamics}].
+In this section, we compare the performance of our proposed dynamics $g_\textrm{new}$ to the performance of navigation function dynamics $g_\textrm{nav}$.
 We consider a discrete approximation for the flow $\dot x = g(x)$.
 In practice, the norm of the dynamics is generally very small.
-This may cause problems numerically when computing the direction as well as taking taking a long time for the agent to reach its target \cite{whitcomb1992toward}.
-Hence, what is often used in practice is to normalize the gradient by scaling it by a factor of $(\epsilon + \|g(x)\|)$, where $\epsilon > 0$ \cite{whitcomb1991automatic}.
+This may cause problems numerically when computing the direction as well as taking taking a long time for the agent to reach its target.
+Hence, what is often used in practice is to normalize the gradient by scaling it by a factor of $(\epsilon + \|g(x)\|)$, where $\epsilon > 0$ \citep{whitcomb1991automatic}.
 As such the dynamics will be

 where $\eta$ is a constant step size.
 We set $\epsilon = 10^{-4}$ and $\eta = 0.01$ in \eqref{discrete_new} for all simulations.